 Shape: The shape of the shoes should resemble the form of a child's foot.
 Avoid designs that might be overly pointed or have a distorted appearance, which can harm sensitive feet.

 Fastening: Many options are available, including buckles and rip tape/velcro fastenings, which allow for fine adjustment to ensure that shoes fit correctly.
-Shoes that have adjustable fastening are also easier to put on and take off, minimizing harm to the baby’s feet.
+Shoes that have adjustable fastening are also easier to put on and take off, minimising harm to the baby’s feet.

 Breathable linings: Look for shoes that allow air to escape their surface, keeping feet fresh, dry and healthy.